Chris White & Mike Jercinouic & Their Dog, Baily - Belgium Shepherd

 Our training methods are based on the science of animal behaviour and learning theory.
-We offers one-on-one sessions in the client's home or in our Training Center in Montague, MA.
+We offer one-on-one sessions in the client's home or in our Training Center in Montague, MA.
 Our group classes are kept small so we can more effectively give each human/dog team the attention they need to succeed in their training goals.

 Canine Head Start is located in Montague, MA on 55 acres.
 Classes are held at our 1600 square foot, climate controlled indoor training facility and the surrounding woods and trails.
 Come join us and train in this beautiful setting.